 Didn’t happen.
 They shipped him to New Orleans, and slapped him with a court martial.

-During this time, I was still a relatively new Director at Quaker House, in Fayetteville North Carolina, near Fort Bragg.
+At this time, I was still a relatively new Director at Quaker House, in Fayetteville North Carolina, near Fort Bragg (briefly Ft.
+Liberty), one of the largest U.S. military bases.
 At Quaker House we counseled many servicemembers who had questions about CO status, mostly by phone.
 I had read about Funk and wished him well.
-But Fayetteville was a long way from New Orleans, and we were busy getting ready for the Iraq War too.
+But Fayetteville was a long way from New Orleans, and we were busy getting ready for the impending Iraq War too.

 Camp Lejeune is on the Atlantic coast of North Carolina, 2940 miles from San Francisco.

-Funk’s court-martial was meant to make an example of him, Collier said.
-The warning to potential resisters was clear: This is what happens if you go public, go AWOL for six weeks and speak at antiwar rallies.
+Funk’s court-martial was meant to make him an example, Collier said.
+The warning to other potential resisters was clear: This is what happens if you go public, go AWOL for six weeks and speak at antiwar rallies.
 You get charged with desertion –which they said could mean execution in wartime–and even if they can’t make it stick, they’ll lock you up a continent away from your family and friends for as long as they can.

 Now the Marine Corps thought they had Stephen Funk right where they wanted him: alone in the middle of nowhere, isolated and terrified, a vivid example of the bleak and lonely fate awaiting anyone who would openly defy military authority.